AHM Shamsuddin Chowdhury Manik: Career

 Manik started his legal career in 1978 as a lawyer in the Bangladesh High Court.
 He was appointed the deputy attorney general of Bangladesh in 1996.
 On 3 July 2001, he was appointed by the Bangladesh Awami League government to the Bangladesh High Court as an additional judge.
 The Bangladesh Nationalist Party, which came to power in 2001, did not confirm his appointment.
-In 2003, he accused traffic police officers of contempt of court for not saluting his car.
-The Inspector General of Police of Bangladesh Police, Shahudul Haque, issued a rejoinder that said traffic police are under no obligations to salute anyone and they could do so if it was safe.
-Bangladesh High Court bench of Justice M A Matin and Justice Syed Refat Ahmed issued a contempt of court charge against Haque which automatically removed him from the post of Inspector General according to the law.
-The government of Bangladesh secured a presidential pardon that protected Haque's job.